istio/istio.io/content/docs/tasks/traffic-management/secure-ingress/sds/index.md

  credentials created in the same namespace as the ingress gateway.
 Enabling SDS at ingress gateway brings the following benefits.

-* The ingress gateway is able to dynamically add/delete/update ingress gateway key/certificate and root certificate.
+* The ingress gateway can dynamically add, delete, or update its key/certificate and root certificate.
 You do not have to restart the ingress gateway.